msalmonse/csv2/README.md

 ### Limitations

 The biggest limitation is the handling of large values.
 These are clipped and hence the slopes of the plots may be wrong.
-The values are clipped at the edges of a plane twice as wide and twice as high as the SVG.
+The values are clipped at the edges of a plane twice as wide and twice as high as the Canvas or SVG.
+Plots that exceed the plottable area but not the limit above are drawn but can't be seen outside of that area, this means that they have the correct shape.

 Plot lines that are close to each other can be hard to tell apart e.g. sin(n) and sin²(n) at or about 90° (π/2).